A Close Look at Revelation 2 and 3 With Q and A

 They have left the straight way and wandered off to follow the way of Balaam son of Beor, who loved the wages of wickedness (2 Pet.
 2:15).

-The same false teachers that Peter referred to are mentioned by Jude and were people who changed grace into a license for immorality (Jude 3,4).
+The same false teachers that Peter referred to are mentioned by Jude and were people who changed saving grace into a license for immorality (Jude 3,4).
 In verse 11 we read:

 They have rushed for profit into Balaam’s error. . . .